Header

 DSI Consultation Response

-Due to delays, the consultation process on the new Federal Act on Communication Platforms and Search Engines only got underway in autumn 2025.
+For political reasons, the preliminary draft of the Federal Act on Communication Platforms and Search Engines (VE-KomPG) was not published until late October 2025.
+Interested parties were invited to submit comments on the draft by February 16, 2026.
 The following individuals formed the core team for the DSI/UZH consultation response:

 • Abraham Bernstein (Computer Science)